ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 **LED-Matrice-Horlog** (French) <br>
 <br>
 In the Captive Portal (standard IP: 192.168.4.1) where you can select your own WLAN.  <br>
+The up to 3 Owners of the Clock can also be entered here.
+(Optional) <br>
 The API-key and the City-ID of "OpenWeatherMap" can also be entered here.
 (Optional)  <br>
 The API-Key for "NewsData" can also be entered here.
 (Optional) <br>
 The GMCMap.com History-ID and the GMT-Offset can also entered here.
 (Optional) <br>
-The up to 3 Owners of the Clock can also be entered here.
-(Optional) <br>
+The "Pushover" Accessdata can also entered here.
+(Optional)

 <br>